alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Change the annual inflation rate of the core token supply and specify how the new issued tokens will be distributed based on the following structure.
+Changes the annual inflation rate of the core token supply and clarify how the new issues of tokens will be disbursed based on the following structure.

 Parameter Name | Description
 --- | ---